 FEDERAL REQUIREMENT WILL INCREASE TRAFFIC AT WORKSOURCE CENTERS

 Between now and the end of the year, 55,000 emergency-benefit recipients will be scheduled for a required meeting at a WorkSource employment center, according to the state Employment Security Department.
 A new federal law requires recipients to attend the meeting to avoid having to repay some or all of their unemployment benefits.
-New Release

 NEW EXECUTIVE DIRECTOR FOR PACIFIC MOUNTAIN WDC